daspec/daspec-js/test-data/numeric_lists_as_parameters.md

-#Lists can be a parameter fo a step
+#Numeric Lists can be a parameter for a step

 Star Wars has the following episodes:
 1. A New Hope